stefandd/Tic4/README.md

 </p>

 #### Playing against it
-You can run it to play (both the tic4 and negamax files are needed in each language):<br>
+You can run it to play (both the tic4 and negamax files are needed in each language) but you have to live with a very simple command line interface for now.<br>
 ```
 lua/luajit tic4.lua
 lobster tic4.lobster